TheCrazyGM/inifmt/README.md

 - `-w`, `--write`: Write changes back to the file (when a filename is provided).
 - `-s`, `--per-section`: Align `=` signs within each section independently.
 - `-u`, `--single-space`: Ensure exactly one space around `=` signs.
-- `-C`, `--include-comments`: Include comments in the alignment process.

 ## License